Iteatime/Acrabadabra/README.md

-# ACRABADABRA
+# Acrabadabra

 This repo contains the sources of the app, netlify functions and configuration files.

-Here I show you how to install this project to start dev:

 ## How To start :

-### 1 Requirement :
+### 1 Requirements :

 * Node.js version 10.x: [latest](https://nodejs.org/en/download/current/)
 * Angular CLI: [how to install](https://angular.io/guide/quickstart#npm-package-manager)

-### 2 install :
+### 2 Installation :

 * Here you have to clone this repo then run:
 `npm install`

 ### 3 Server :

-* To save time the CLI use the Node.js Development Web Server and provide you ‘auto compile’ feature via:
+* To save time the CLI uses the Node.js Development Web Server and provides you with ‘auto compile’ feature via:
     `ng serve`

 * If not working try: